 We will also make other section 106 contributions which we will agree with Wiltshire Council.

-We will then submit our planning application to Wiltshire Council.
-Wiltshire Council will then hold a formal consultation period where you can comment on or object to the plans.
+Following the submission of the proposed site plans, Wiltshire Council will then hold a formal consultation period where you can comment on or object to the plans.
 Details of the plans and how to comment will be on Wiltshire Council’s website.
 Wiltshire Council’s planning committee will then decide whether to grant planning permission for our proposed development.